 ------------------------------------------------------------------

-On page102, for [External Model] Converter Parameters, change (delete dot (.) for correct extension definition and change file_name to file_reference in several locations and add .ims format):
+On page102, for [External Model] Converter Parameters, change (delete period (.) for correct extension definition and change file_name to file_reference in several locations and add .ims format):

+Replace:

 The Converter_Parameters subparameter must contain one parameter name per line, which must be followed by an equal sign and a constant numeric literal or a reference to a parameter name which is located in a parameter tree.
 The reference must begin with a file name, followed by an open parentheses and a the tree root name, a new open parentheses for any branch names (including the Reserved_Parameters or Model_Specific branch names if present in the tree) and the parameter name, and a matching set of closing parentheses.
 Spaces are allowed in the reference following the file name.
 The file reference may point to any file which contains one or more parameter trees.
 The files referenced must be located in the same directory as the .ibs file containing the reference.
 The file names of parameter definition files must follow the rules for file names given in Section 3, “GENERAL SYNTAX RULES AND GUIDELINES”.
 In addition, files with no extensions (e.g, xyz) or with just a dot (e.g., xyz.) are permitted.
 IBIS file formats except .ami (e.g., .ibs, .pkg, and .ebd) do not contain parameter trees and are not permitted as parameter definition files.
 Parameter definition files may only contain parameter trees using the tree syntax described in IBIS in Section 10.3 with the following exceptions and additions:

 The following rules apply to parameter trees located in parameter definition files whose file name extension is not “.ami”.